Off-road enthusiasts often ask "Where is the Moki Dugway, and is it dangerous?"

 The gravel section of 261, the Moki Dugway, is well maintained and open all year, but road closures can occur, so be sure to check conditions before traveling to this area.
 During and after a rain or snow storm, the road may be impassable, even with a four-wheel-drive vehicle and can easily get muddy if it rains making it challenging to get through.

-Map showing the Muley Point Road from Utah 261
+Map showing the Muley Point Road from Utah 261 |

-Moki is derived from the Spanish word, Moqui, a general term used by explorers in this region to describe Pueblo Indians they encountered as well as the vanished Anasazi culture.
+Moki is derived from the Spanish word, Moqui, a general term used by explorers in this region to describe the Pueblo Indians they encountered as well as the vanished Anasazi culture.
 Dugways are roads chiseled into steep slopes.

 Even today, hand-carved hand and foot-holds and worn step-like paths of ancient American Indians can be found leading up cliffs and steep escarpments to food storage areas, dwellings, springs, or up steep escarpments like Cedar Mesa.